16 Questions to Ask Your Partner More Often

 15. What’s one way we can improve our communication?

-Good communication takes practice.
-Maybe you need to work on listening without interrupting, or being clearer about your needs.
-This question helps you figure out how to understand each other better and avoid misunderstandings.
+Even the best communicators can get better.
+Maybe you need to work on listening without jumping in with a solution, or perhaps you need to be clearer about what you need when you’re stressed.
+This question helps you figure out how to understand each other more clearly and avoid those silly misunderstandings that can blow up into something much bigger.

 16. How can we make more time for each other in our busy lives?